 There’ll be many occasions when you may wish to take your child out – for short trips to the shops, medical appointments, family outings and holidays.
 It’s important to consider the safest and most comfortable way to transport your child on a day-to-day basis and also to plan for emergencies.

-You can find related information in the Living With SMA section: Transport - Car Travel
+You can find related information, including about an exemption certificate if a suitable car seat is not possible, in the Living With SMA section: Transport - Car Travel

 Choosing a Car Seat